shibatch/nofreelunch/README.md

 ## Conclusion

-The Community Guidelines to Ensure Fair Rewards for OSS Projects are community guidelines aiming to solve the burnout problem of OSS developers.
+The Community Guidelines for Sustainability of Open-Source Ecosystem are community guidelines aiming to solve the burnout problem of OSS developers.

 * The guidelines are not legally binding, but are positioned as a soft rule that would be a bit uncool if violated.
+* Adopting these guidelines will make it clear that the project is requesting financial support.
+* By adopting the guidelines, the project can facilitate the creation of an infrastructure for the distribution of funds.
 * The guidelines solve the burnout problem through the PR effect on the companies.
 In other words, if a company that makes commercial use of OSS or free software refuses to adopt these guidelines, it would appear to be a declaration of their desire to continue free-riding.
-* Adopting these guidelines will make it clear that the project is requesting financial support.
-* By adopting the guidelines, the project can facilitate the creation of an infrastructure for the distribution of funds.
+* We allow our software to be used free of charge for commercial use and make a profit.
+However, even though our software is available free of charge, its cost never goes away; someone has to bear it.

+The OSS ecosystem is built on good will, which cannot be explained by legal restraints or the pursuit of profit.
+It is shameful for companies that make a profit from OSS to ignore such good will and pursue only their own benefit by claiming only their legal rights.

 ## References